-Access to independent advisors - The Board and any committee may at any time retain outside financial, legal or other advisors at the expense of the Corporation.
+External Consultants - The Board and any committee may at any time retain outside financial, legal or other advisors at the expense of the Corporation.
 Except for the Audit Committee, the retention and the terms and conditions of the retention of external advisors shall receive prior approval by the Human Resources Committee.
-Any director may also, subject to the approval of the Chairman of the Board or of the Chair of the Human Resources Committee, retain an outside advisor at the expense of the Corporation.
+The Corporation provides the funds reasonably necessary to pay for the services of these external consultants.